 All Valencia’s A.A.
 Degree, A.S.
 Degree, B.S.
-Degree, Certificate Programs, and most Accelerated Skills Training Programs approved for veterans’ educational benefits.
-In addition, some of our Accelerated Skills Programs are approved.
+Degree, Certificate Programs, and most Accelerated Skills Training Programs are approved for veterans’ educational benefits.
 To check the status of a particular program, please contact our Veterans’ Affairs Office at 407-582-8084.

 Benefit payments will vary depending upon your individual eligibility.
 The first monthly payment will arrive no sooner than the 1st of the month after your term starts.
 Payment will be made via paper check mailed to you or direct deposit depending on what was requested on the application.
 You may apply for direct deposit of your checks by calling 1-800-827-1000.

 Deferment for Payment of Registration Fees for Veterans

 The Veteran’s Certifying Official in the Student Services Office will issue a deferment for payment of student fees when you register for classes, or following a break in your educational program, provided you are eligible and all documents are on file.
 While tuition and fee payment is pending from the VA, Valencia College will not: prevent your enrollment; assess a late penalty fee; require you to secure alternative or additional funding; deny you access to any resources (access to classes, libraries, or other institutional facilities) available to other students who have satisfied their tuition and fee bills.
 To qualify for this provision, you will be required to: produce the VA Certificate of Eligibility (COE) by the first day of class; provide a request to be certified using the Atlas system; and provide any additional information needed to properly certify your enrollment.

 All students receiving veteran’s benefits must maintain a minimum 2.0 cumulative overall grade point average and a completion ratio of at least 50% of the credits attempted over the previous two consecutive terms.